Mary de Rachewiltz: Middle years

-In 1946, Mary married Egyptologist Boris de Rachewiltz.
+In 1946, Mary had married Egyptologist Boris de Rachewiltz.
 A son was born the next year, followed by a daughter two years later.
 They bought and renovated their residence, Brunnenburg castle in the Italian Tyrol.
 She published an autobiography, Discretions, in 1971.
 The following year, her father died in Venice.

-In the 1980s de Rachewiltz published the first dual-language edition of her father's epic poem The Cantos, which he began work on in the years before 1915 and continued throughout his life until his death.
+In the 1980s Rachewiltz published the first dual-language edition of her father's epic poem The Cantos, which he began work on in the years before 1915 and continued throughout his life until his death.
 She won the Città di Monselice award in 1986 for the translation of this poem into Italian.
-She is curator of the Ezra Pound Archive, Centre for the Study of Ezra Pound and His Contemporaries, Beinecke Rare Book and Manuscript Library at Yale University.
-De Rachewiltz studied at Radcliffe College between 1973 and 1975.
+She was the curator of the Ezra Pound Archive, Centre for the Study of Ezra Pound and His Contemporaries at the Beinecke Rare Book and Manuscript Library held at Yale University.
+Rachewiltz studied at Radcliffe College between 1973 and 1975.
 She has presented lectures about her father's work and modernist poetry throughout the U.S. and Canada.
-She collected and co-edited with biographer David Moody, her father's letters written to his parents, published in 2011 as Ezra Pound to His Parents.

-Today
+Later life and death

-As of 2012, de Rachewiltz continues to live at the Brunnenburg.
-She teaches a class on her father's literature for the Brunnenburg exchange program, in which several American universities participate.
+Rachewiltz collected and co-edited with biographer David Moody, her father's letters written to his parents, published in 2011 as Ezra Pound to His Parents.
+As of 2012, she continued to live at the Brunnenburg.
+She taught a class on her father's literature for the Brunnenburg exchange program, in which several American universities participated.

-On July 9, 2025, de Rachewiltz turned 100.
+Rachewiltz is the subject of the 2023 biography Let the Wind Speak: Mary de Rachewiltz and Ezra Pound, written by Carol Loeb Shloss.
+Her own Italian-language poems were collected in the volume Processo in verso.
+Tutte le poesie italiane, edited by Massimo Bacigalupo and published by Bertoni Editore in 2024.

+On the occasion of her centenary, two monographic volumes were dedicated to her: Tenera è la vestale and In quel "tu" di luce, both edited by Paolo Pera and published by Bertoni Editore.
+The aim of these works was to highlight her Italian-language poetry, which had been overlooked for far too many years.

+Rachewiltz turned 100 on July 9, 2025, and died in Merano, South Tyrol, on July 24, 2026.